-However, from time to time there comes a card that is worth both your time and money ‒ the time you take to decide if it is the right card for you and the money you pay for its fees.
+However, from time to time, there comes a card that is worth both your time and money ‒ the time you take to decide if it is the right card for you and the money you pay for its fees.

 If you are a frequent traveler or flyer, this card may be exactly what you are looking for.
 It offers a huge sign-up bonus and the best ongoing rewards on the market.

 This credit card earns you travel rewards without tying you to a specific airline or hotel brand.
-Instead, you earn two miles per each dollar you spend.
-But you can also redeem the miles for statement credit against travel purchases.
+Instead, you earn two miles per dollar spend.
+But you can also redeem the miles for a statement credit against travel purchases.
 In case you want to redeem miles for travel, each mile is worth a cent.

 This card comes with a huge sign-up bonus of 50,000 miles once you have spent $3,000 for purchases within the first three months of the account opening.
-The card has a fixed value of 1 cent per mile, which means that those 50,000 miles are worth $500 in travel.
+The card has a fixed value of 1 cent per mile, which means 50,000 miles are worth $500 in travel.

-Most travel cards give you one mile per dollar spent on most purchases and two miles per dollar on spent on travel purchases.
+Most travel cards give you one mile per dollar spent on most purchases and two miles per dollar spent on travel purchases.
 However, Capital One Venture Rewards gives you double miles ‒ on everything.

 In addition, participating in the loyalty program offered by Hotels.com will enable you to earn another 10% back on hotel purchases made on this website.
-Combined with ten miles earned per each dollar, this gives you a 20% reward on all hotel purchases made at Hotels.com with this card.
+Combined with ten miles earned per dollar, this gives you a 20% reward on all hotel purchases made at Hotels.com with this card.